You MUST make adjustments. Everybody knows that!

 The current official unofficial Advisory Opinions of the Foundation reference the 2018-2019 version of USPAP.
 While the word “adjustment” is used many times, there is no help on how to reckon an “appropriate adjustment.”

-There is however, a basic recognition as between quantitative and qualitative adjustment “support” methods.
+There is however, a basic recognition between quantitative and qualitative adjustment “support” methods.
 Quantitative methods are built on numbers, even as they are estimates, with very different and uncertain levels of reliability (precision).
 Qualitative methods are more subjective, but theoretically rely on ordered (non-parametric) preference.
 (Such as economists’ preference functions.)

 Three basic quantitative methods are suggested in TARE: Paired data, grouped data, and secondary (third-party) data.
 We are warned to use “extreme care” because they are “difficult to apply,” and “could produce unreliable results” with narrow samples.
 It further states that secondary data analysis uses “data that does not directly pertain to the subject or comparable properties.”

-Also statistical, trend analysis, graphs, cost, and income techniques are mentioned, without explanation as to how they are to be used.
+Also statistical, trend analysis, graphs, cost, and income techniques are mentioned, without explanation how they are to be used.
 In each case we have admonishment that “special care must be taken.”
 (But what comprises “special care” is never defined.)

 Qualitative methods include “relative comparison” – better or worse in judgment.
 Or, “ranking” analysis, which extends relative comparison to three or more judgments.
 “Personal interviews” is listed as a qualitative technique, with no support nor explanation on how this works.